 British Curriculum School

-Nurturing Academic Excellence through the UK ENC Curriculum blended with the Bahrain MOE curriculum for Arabic Language, Islamic Education, and Citizenship
+Nurturing Academic Excellence through the England National Curriculum blended with the Bahrain MOE curriculum for Arabic Language, Islamic Education, and Citizenship

 Overview of UK Curriculum